DaylightBasement/daylightbasement.github.io/content/patch/1-0-1-alpha.md

 - Holster added back to the player hud
 - Improved minimap look
 - Updated a lot of music
-- Fixed screen affects in menu when loading in the the game for the first time
+- Fixed screen effects in menu when loading in the the game for the first time
 - Added a notification for when the player runs out of Radar Jam
 - Fixed travel events
 - Player can no longer re-board visited nodes